 1. The author specifies the researcher/s who conducted the original study

-2. The article includes references, citations, and / or links to support their claims
+2. The article includes references, citations, and links to support their claims

-3. The article is written in a fair and neutral manner that is free from exaggeration
+3. The article is written fairly and neutrally and is free from exaggeration

 4. You can find the original study based on the information provided